 Tucked into Inner Richmond, The Richmond feels like a private dining room more than a typical restaurant.
 Reviews describe John, the chef-owner, cooking and serving each course with calm grace: "We felt pampered from arrival to dessert."
 The curtained alcoves create warm, quiet intimacy and there is no rush thanks to single nightly seating.
 The cooking leans New American and seasonal, not flashy—think thoughtful, produce-driven plates over theatrics.
 The culinary approach feels contemporary and precise: artful without being avant-garde.
 Guests praise the wine pairings as generous and smart, and courses like squash soup, crab or fish cakes, duck dumpling with tender breast, halibut, and a hearty final meat course show technical confidence and balance.
 This is an adult-forward experience with a fixed tasting menu and a serene room, better for dates and celebrations than for younger kids.
 There is no kids menu mentioned, and pacing is leisurely.
 If bringing family, consider older children who enjoy set menus; otherwise, choose a more casual, flexible spot nearby.

-Area: Residential-commercial corridor in Inner Richmond, relaxed and neighborly with destination eats mixed with local shops.
+Area vibe: Residential-commercial corridor in Inner Richmond, relaxed and neighborly with destination eats mixed with local shops.

 Safety: Generally safe, well-trafficked evenings; standard city awareness recommended.

-Nearby: Close to Golden Gate Park and Clement Street dining; modest storefronts and quiet side streets.
+What's nearby: Close to Golden Gate Park and Clement Street dining; modest storefronts and quiet side streets.